karel-brinda/svg42pdf/README.rst

 .. image:: https://badge.fury.io/py/svg42pdf.svg
     :target: https://badge.fury.io/py/svg42pdf

-Converting SVG to PDF might be a complicated task.
-Various tools exist this purpose, but many of them create different outputs, they don't work both on Linux and OS X, or they depend on some heavy libraries.
+Unlike other graphic formats, SVG is frequently hard to be converted to PDF.
+Various tools have been designed for this purpose, but most of them are either OS-specific, have OS-specific interface, create incorrent outputs, or they heavily depend libraries, which are difficult to install or which are provided only under very restricted licenses.

-This program aims at the conversion using *any* available tool.
+SVG42PDF is a tool for SVG → PDF conversion using existing tools and libraries.
+The method of conversion can be either specified by user, or it can be selected automatically.

 Installation